Aswinprabhakaran/Shelf-Object-Recognition-using-Only-One-Anchor-Box/README.md

 *** Tiny Yolo ***

-As the data size is reasonabel to train a model, trained a tiny yolo wth keras implementation.
+As the data size is reasonable to train a model, trained keras implementation of tiny yolo

 [train.py](https://github.com/Aswinprabhakaran/product_detection_aswin_prabhakaran/blob/master/train.py) -- provides the support for the training multiple SSOD models, used one such feature to train my model.